adam-r-kowalski/atom/README.md

 ## Community

 Mantis is open-source and community-driven.
-We welcome contributions of any kind: code, documentation, design, etc. Join our community and help us make Neuron the best language for machine learning and high-performance computing!
+We welcome contributions of any kind: code, documentation, design, etc. Join our community and help us make Mantis the best language for machine learning and high-performance computing!